Abdominal ultrasound of an abdominal aortic aneurysm

-The Mayo Clinic Aortic Center is one of the premier centers for diagnosing and treating people with serious and complex aortic disease.
-Each year Mayo Clinic treats more than 7,300 people with aortic aneurysms.
+The Mayo Clinic Aortic Center is a premier center for diagnosing and treating people with serious and complex aortic disease.
+Each year, the clinic treats nearly 10,000 adults and children with aortic aneurysm, including those with abdominal aortic aneurysms and thoracic aortic aneurysms.

-The center's team of experts includes specialists in vascular and endovascular surgery, cardiothoracic surgery, cardiology, vascular medicine, rheumatology, radiology and medical genetics.
-These doctors and surgeons have special interest in diseases of the aorta and work together to integrate medical, surgical, radiologic and research expertise to benefit the people who seek them out for effective and innovative care.
+The center's team includes vascular medicine specialists, heart doctors (cardiologists), rheumatologists, vascular and endovascular surgeons, cardiothoracic surgeons, interventional and diagnostic radiologists, pathologists, and medical geneticists.
+These health care providers have special interest in diseases of the aorta and work together to integrate medical, surgical, radiologic and research expertise to benefit the people who seek them out for effective and innovative care.

-Mayo Clinic has a long tradition of surgeons who perform open and endovascular techniques to treat aortic aneurysms.
-In the last decade, significant technological developments broadened the treatment options to include novel endovascular stent-grafts for complex aortic problems.
-These advances enable doctors to treat people with complex aneurysms that involve the arteries to the head and neck, kidney, and intestines with a minimally invasive approach.
+In the last decade, other significant technological developments have broadened diagnostic and treatment options, including novel surgical and endovascular stent-grafts for complex aortic problems.
+These advances enable doctors to treat people with complex diseases that involve all blood vessels, including the arteries to the head and neck, kidney, and intestines, with a minimally invasive approach.

 - Aortic aneurysm